This is a user-friendly shell wrapper for pacman in msys2, you can use it just as using the real apt in a debian system.

 help show this help message

-Most commands are similar to the real apt
+Most commands are similar to the real apt’s commands, but:

 Installation